-Casing operations as defined in Section 3.13, Default Case Algorithms, preserve canonical equivalence, but are not guaranteed to preserve Normalization Forms.
+Casing operations as defined in Section 3.13, Default Case Algorithms are not guaranteed to preserve Normalization Forms.
 That is, some strings in a particular Normalization Form (for example, NFC) will no longer be in that form after the casing operation is performed.
 Consider the strings shown in the example in Table 5-5.

-Original (NFC) j.
-U+0323 COMBINING DOT BELOW> Uppercased Jŏọ U+030C COMBINING CARON,U+0323 COMBINING DOT BELOW> Uppercased NFC Jọŏ U+0323 COMBINING DOT BELOW, U+030C COMBINING CAPON> below, that sequence is not in a normalized form.
-The combining marks have to be put in canonical order for the sequence to be normalized.
+Original (NFC) j̈◌઼ Uppercased Jŏọ U+030C COMBINING CARON,U+0323 COMBINING DOT BELOW> Uppercased NFC Jọŏ U+0323 COMBINING DOT BELOW, U+030C COMBINING CARON>